AirPrint: Non-AirPrint printer support

-A number of software solutions allow for non-AirPrint printers to be used with iOS devices, by configuring support on an intermediary system accessible via Wi-Fi, connected to the printer.
+A number of software solutions allow for a non-AirPrint printer to be used with iOS devices, by introducing an intermediary system that is accessible via Wi-Fi and connected to the printer.
 Since AirPrint is driverless, such a configuration compensates for the printer's lack of native AirPrint support by using the drivers on the intermediary system instead.

 The simplest solution for all platforms is to create a new Bonjour service that tricks iOS clients into believing they're talking to an AirPrint device.
 Many blog posts and commercial software products exist to accomplish this, as well as open-source solutions in Linux.
 This works in many cases because AirPrint is an extension of the Internet Printing Protocol (IPP), which many printers already support either directly, or as a result of being shared through an intermediary system (typically CUPS, the Mac/Linux printing system).
-This approach is limited however, as the AirPrint-specific components of the protocol are missing.
+This approach is limited, however, as the AirPrint-specific components of the protocol are missing.
 This can lead to compatibility issues and unexpected results.
 Some software packages address this completely by translating between the two dialects of IPP, avoiding compatibility issues, while most just re-share printers using the AirPrint service name.

 For Microsoft Windows, there are free and paid solutions.

 On macOS, a Bonjour service exists that enables AirPrint support for non-AirPrint printers.
 Commercial macOS software for this purpose includes Netputing handyPrint and Ecamm Printopia.

 In most Linux distributions, AirPrint support should be automatic with the CUPS default printing subsystem since version 1.4.6, which has been released on January 6, 2011 (e.g. in Ubuntu 11.04 and later or in Fedora 15 and later).
-CUPS servers before version 1.4.6 with DNS based Service Discovery can also be configured manually, by adding DNS-SD printer service discovery records to a name server.
+CUPS servers before version 1.4.6 with DNS-based Service Discovery can also be configured manually, by adding DNS-SD printer service discovery records to a name server.

 Apps and utilities

-There are a number of third party solutions, available on the Apple App Store and elsewhere, that allow printing to non-AirPrint printers directly or via an application helper.
-Netgear Genie, for both Mac OS X 10.6 or above and Windows XP, Vista, 7 and 8.
-Genie permits any shared, network attached printer to be made accessible via AirPrint.
-The application is free for customers of current Netgear routers.
+There are a number of third-party solutions, available on the Apple App Store and elsewhere, that allow printing to non-AirPrint printers directly or via an application helper.
 Printopia Pro is a commercial solution designed to allow AirPrint to work on large business and education networks.
 It offers features useful to large organizations including centralized management, directory integration, and allows AirPrint to operate across subnets.
-It requires a server running Mac OS X 10.7 or later, and one server can potentially serve an entire organization.
+It requires a server running Mac OS X 10.9 or later, and one server can potentially serve an entire organization.